 (6) Planned learning opportunities provided by a child-placing agency administrator, professional contract service provider, professional service provider, treatment director, child placement management staff, child placement staff, contractor, or caregiver who meets minimum qualifications in the rules of this chapter; or

 (7) Completed college courses for which a passing grade is earned, with three college credit hours being equivalent to 50 clock hours of required training.
-College courses do not substitute for required CPR or first-aid certification or required annual training on emergency behavior intervention or psychotropic medication.
+College courses do not substitute for required CPR or first aid certification or required annual training on emergency behavior intervention or psychotropic medication.

 (b) For annual training hours, you may count: